kellyegoodman/go-bookstore/README.md

 2. MySQL installed

 ## Build and run
-1. Modify line 13 of pkg/config/app.go to have your MySQL credentials.As is, the app.go file has the MySQL username and password hard-coded as "root" and "root".
+1. Modify line 13 of pkg/config/app.go to have your MySQL credentials.
+As is, the app.go file has the MySQL username and password hard-coded as "root" and "root".
 These credentials need to be updated to one of your local MySQL users.
 2. Create a bookstore database in MySQL

     ```